Maltipoo vs Cavapoo – How Do They Compare? (With Pictures)

 Cavapoos are suitable for all families and can live in apartments or larger homes.
 Families with young children should supervise them around a Cavapoo as they’re small dogs that can be accidentally hurt.
 Couples wanting a walking partner will find an enthusiastic one in the Cavapoo, but they can get tired easily and might need carrying some of the way.

-Cavapoos also suit elderly people, as they make loyal companions that are content to curl up on a lap or fetch slippers.
+Cavapoos also suit elderly people, as they make loyal companions who are content to curl up on a lap or fetch slippers.
 However, Cavapoos don’t fare well in extremes of temperature; keeping them warm is a must if you live in cold areas, and giving them places to get cool is essential in a warmer climate.

-• Friendly
+- Friendly

-• A great all-rounder
+- A great all-rounder

-• Suitable for apartment living but flexible
+- Suitable for apartment living but flexible

-• Even-tempered, intelligent, and jovial
+- Even-tempered, intelligent, and jovial

-• Small children might accidentally harm them
+- Small children might accidentally harm them

-• They’re not good guard dogs as they’re too friendly
+- They’re not good guard dogs as they’re too friendly

-• Not the best on long hikes, may tire easily
+- Not the best on long hikes may tire easily

 Personality / Character